University Wiki Service

 Change notification: ITS will notify customers using the Alerts and Outages page page of service availability and service delivery issues for Wikis.

 Additional maintenance events (database and Operating System Upgrades) will also be scheduled and listed in the IT Maintenance Calendar page.

 Specific times are reliant upon service providers and will be published 5 business days prior on the IT Maintenance Calendar page.
 Service may be unavailable during these times to facilitate changes.

 Personal wiki spaces (based on EID) will be archived 6 months after departure from the university.

 Wikis created for departments, teams, projects or work groups will be archived after one year of inactivity.

 Wiki Space and Personal Space trash will be purged automatically once per quarter.
 If Trash contents should be retained, please contact your wiki space administrator as they will be able to restore this content.

-Access to the University Wiki Service will be disabled once per quarter for users that have not logged into the service in 12 months or more.
+Access to the University Wiki Service will be disabled for users that have not logged into the service within 120 days.